A platform to connect entrepreneurs with accounting specialists.

 Let's summarize the key points of our guide:

-In order to approach the delicate phase of selling a family business with peace of mind, professional advice is not only advisable, but vital.
-Bankeo has emerged as the ideal resource for finding your ideal accountant, a qualified professional to guide you through the tax maze and ensure a successful transition.
+To approach the delicate phase of selling a family business with peace of mind, professional advice is not only advisable, it's vital.
+Bankeo has emerged as the ideal resource for finding your ideal accountant, a qualified professional to guide you through the tax maze and ensure a successful transition (see our guide to finding the right accountant).

 Whether you're about to sell or take over a family business, it's essential to partner with experts who can look after your interests.
-With Bankeo, you're assured of accounting and tax advisory services tailored to the realities of doing business in Quebec.
+With Bankeo, you're assured of accounting and tax advisory services tailored to the realities of the Quebec business world (see the ideal accounting-tax alliance and accountant for your structure).

 Don't wait any longer to take the step towards a smooth and advantageous transaction.
 Contact Bankeo, optimize your tax strategy and ensure the continuity of your family legacy with complete confidence.
 The success of your entrepreneurial project begins with an enlightened partnership, and Bankeo is here to write this new chapter with you.